Background jobs

 //handler function

-handler: async ({ jobId, setTaskStateField, getTaskStateField }) => {
+handler: async ({ jobId, setTaskStateField, getTaskStateField, getState }) => {

-const state = await getTaskStateField();
+const state = await getState();

 console.log('State of the task at the beginning of the job handler:', state);

-await new Promise(resolve => setTimeout(resolve, 3000));
+await new Promise(resolve => setTimeout(resolve, 1000));

-const updatedState = await getTaskStateField();
+const jobState = await backgroundJobsPlugin.getJobState(jobId);

 },

-//limit of tasks, that are running in parallel
+// limit of tasks that are running in parallel

-parallelLimit: 1
+parallelLimit: 2

 })